Best Mirrorless Cameras for Astrophotography (2024)

 You can read more about the pros and cons of each in DSLR vs Mirrorless Cameras for Astrophotography.

-What kind of camera is best for astrophotography?
+What kind of sensor is best for astrophotography?

-A full frame sensor interchangeable lens camera (mirrorless or DSLR) is best for landscape astrophotography.
+A full frame sensor camera is best for landscape astrophotography.

 See Full Frame vs APS-C: What’s Best for Astrophotography?